aspose-cells/Aspose.Cells-Doc-md/net/_index.md

 **Welcome to Aspose.Cells for .NET**

-Aspose.Cells for .NET is a spreadsheet programming library that allows software developers to manipulate and convert spreadsheet files from within their own applications.
-A combination of APIs and GUI controls, Aspose.Cells for .NET speeds up Microsoft Excel® programming and conversion.
+Aspose.Cells for .NET is a programming class library that allows software developers to manipulate and process spreadsheet files within their own applications.
+Combined with APIs and GUI controls, Aspose.Cells for .NET speeds up Microsoft Excel® programming and conversion.
 Aspose.Cells for .NET supports the popular spreadsheet (XLS, XLSX, XLSM, XLSB, XLTX, XLTM, CSV, SpreadsheetML, ODS) file formats your business use every day.
-It also allows exporting Excel files to PDF, XPS, HTML, MHTML, Plain Text and popular image formats including TIFF, JPG, PNG, BMP and SVG.
+It also allows exporting Excel files to PDF, DOCX, PPTX, JSON, XPS, HTML, MHTML, JSON，Plain Text and popular image formats including TIFF, JPG, PNG, BMP and SVG.

 {{% /alert %}}